1. Compliment an Employee Complaint Against

 Neighborhood Police Officers

 Locate your beat on the map below.
-You can find all the Neighborhood Police Officers names and contact information below the map.
+You can find all Neighborhood Police Officer names and contact information below the map.

-Type in your address, including city/state, in the white box.
-Then click the magnifying glass.
+Type your address, including city and state, into the search box and click the magnifying glass.

 Become a Police Officer

-If you have questions anytime during the process, please reach out to Sgt.
-Kris Rhodes at SPDrecruiting@springfield.il.us or the City of Springfield’s Office of Human Resources at humanresources@springfield.il.us or by calling 217.789.2446.
+If you have questions anytime during the process, please reach out to Lieutenant Kris Rhodes at SPDrecruiting@springfield.il.us or the City of Springfield’s Office of Human Resources at humanresources@springfield.il.us or by calling 217.789.2446.

 Now Hiring Lateral Police Officers!